Beauty-ku-mari/Student-Management-Project/README.md

 ### 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to fork this repo and open a pull request.
+Feel free to fork this repository and open a pull request.

 ---